vendia/blog/posts/2022-02-18-13-features-you-need-to-evaluate-an-enterprise-blockchain-platform.md

 ---
 draft: false
-title: 13 features you need to evaluate an enterprise blockchain platform
+title: 13 features you need to evaluate a business blockchain platform
-description: When evaluating an enterprise-grade blockchain solution (or trying to fix a failed blockchain initiative), there are 13 key features and questions IT and innovation leaders should investigate before investing in new infrastructure.
+description: When evaluating a blockchain solution (or trying to fix a failed blockchain initiative), there are 13 key features and questions IT and innovation leaders should investigate before investing in new infrastructure.
 date: 2022-02-18
 authors:
   - Vikrant Kahlir
 categories:
-  - blockchain
+  - product
 relatedPosts:
   - 2022-04-26-3-body-problem-solution-example
   - 2022-09-15-api-design-best-practices
   - 2022-12-01-how-blockchain-can-make-global-supply-chains-more-predictable-and-efficient
+tags: []
 seo:
-  description: When evaluating an enterprise-grade blockchain solution (or trying
+  description: When evaluating an business blockchain solution (or trying to fix a
-    to fix a failed blockchain initiative), there are 13 key features and questions IT and innovation leaders should investigate before investing in new infrastructure.
+    failed blockchain initiative), there are 13 key features and questions IT and innovation leaders should investigate before investing in new infrastructure.
   keywords: blockchain, failed blockchain, enterprise blockchain
   title: 13 features you need to evaluate an enterprise blockchain platform
+createdBy: alexa-vendia
+createdAt: 2023-05-10T20:20:16.977Z
 updatedBy: alexa-vendia
-updatedAt: 2022-12-07T00:49:07.256Z
+updatedAt: 2023-05-10T20:20:16.976Z
-id: '88831551-d9af-45bd-a7ae-4a191d9ae14c'
+id: 88831551-d9af-45bd-a7ae-4a191d9ae14c
 ---

 ## What is the right platform for decentralized applications?